holygrailagi/SovereignMemoryGRU/README.md

+A single experiment.
+Plenty more to come from our team here.
 Choose a name that’s **memorable, descriptive, and slightly provocative**—something that makes people curious and gives them a hint at the power inside.
 Here are a few suggestions:

 ### Repo Name: `SovereignMemoryGRU`